DavidCico/Two-dimensional-flow-in-Finite-Volume-Method/README.md

 * '.f90' files in which the main code, as well as the different subroutines are programmed.
 * 'physical_data.txt' which contains the different parameters to define the domain of computation, mesh size, and other parameters such as CFL or Fourier numbers.
-* For the output files :
+* In the output directory 'ex_output_files', there are four files:
--> 2 output *.vts files at t=0 et TF/2
+-> 2 output *.vts files at t=0 et Tf/2
 -> 2 output *.txt files of velocity profile in x=1 for different data

-* 'Post_processing.py' where all the functions for post-processing (plots, information, descriptive statistics) are implemented.
+* 4 animations in the 'animations' directory.

 ### Running the program